 Free.
 You don’t even have to register.

 Speaking of names, C.J.
 Fiedorowicz has a great one.
 He proved last year that he has some game to go with the name, finishing with 54 catches for 559 yards and four TDs.
-He has an ADP of TE22 after finishing TE17 last year.
 Ryan Griffin quietly caught 50 balls last year, but his average of 8.8 yards per catch indicates the sort of ceiling you’d find in a crawlspace.
 More intriguing is third-stringer Stephen Anderson, whose athleticism could eventually translate into fantasy utility (though probably not this year).

 We all owe Joe Philbin an apology, right?
 We cursed him and called him names for what we perceived to be his criminal underutilization of Lamar Miller in Miami.
 Miller finally got the workload we believed he was due, and his previously swoon-worthy efficiency numbers tumbled.
 After averaging 4.6 yards per carry during his four years with the Dolphins, Miller averaged 4.0 yards per carry in his first season with the Texans and scored only six touchdowns on a career-high 299 touches.
 He still managed to finish RB18 despite missing two games, and there’s a decent chance he’ll continue to play a workhorse role.